danielsaidi/FlipKit/Sources/FlipView/FlipKit.docc/FlipKit.md

 ![Library logotype](Logo.png)

-FlipKit is a SwiftUI library with flip utilities that work on all major Apple platforms, like the multi-platform ``FlipView``.
+FlipKit is a SwiftUI library with flip utilities that work on all major Apple platforms, like the multi-platform ``FlipView`` and the ``SwiftUICore/View/onFlipGesture(up:left:right:down:)`` view modifier.